att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

   (mon-pod):/# ceph auth del osd.2
   (mon-pod):/# ceph osd rm 2

-4. Monitor the Ceph status:
+4. You can find that Ceph is healthy with a lost OSD (i.e., a total of 23 OSDs):

 .. code-block:: console